hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 author: Hassan Anees
 title: "Book Review: Fooled by Randomness by Nassim Nicholas Taleb"
 description: Nassim Nicolas Taleb writes a fascinating book on the role of randomness when it comes risk taking.
-I'll outline key takeaways and highlights that stood out to me.
+I outline key takeaways that stood out.
 pubDate: 2025-09-14
 draft: true
 ---